jmade/jmade.github.io/formkit.md

 ## About

-This is a Library created personally form me as a tool to help build something I didnt know about.
+This is a *Static Library* created as tool for a recent project I worked on.

+FormKit Uses the [DeepDiff](https://github.com/onmyway133/DeepDiff) library from [onmyway133](https://onmyway133.github.io/) to provide smooth system animations.

+Also uses a **Micro Library** for creating and handling custom presentations

+More content coming...